ropensci-archive/rbison/cran-comments.md

 -----

-This release makes many improvements to a function, and fixes a bug in another.
+This release improves documentation and changes a test fixture to store binary instead of raw text.

 Thanks!
 Scott Chamberlain